percona/xtradb-cluster-tutorial/Readme.rst

 	cd percona-xtradb-cluster-tutorial
 	vagrant up

-Sometimes some race conditions creep into the provisioning in the ``vagrant up`` causing errors, in such cases it's generally safe to either re-run ``vagrant up`` or ``vagrant provision``.
+Sometimes a race condition can creep into the provisioning in the ``vagrant up`` causing errors, in such cases it's generally safe to either re-run ``vagrant up`` or ``vagrant provision``.

 *If *``vagrant up``* doesn't work, be sure you are in the root directory of this repository and you see a Vagrantfile!*

-``vagrant up`` sets up all the cluster nodes and PXC according to the rules found in the VagrantFile (and subsequent Puppet configuration).
+``vagrant up`` sets up 3 MySQL VMs according to the rules found in the VagrantFile (and subsequent Puppet configuration).

 **If all went correctly, you should now have 3 virtual machines ready for tutorial work!**

 Problems with the setup
 -----------------------

 There are occasions where the ``vagrant up`` command can generate some errors and not fully complete.
-All examples of this I have seen tend to be recoverable by trying a few workaround steps until the nodes are up and the provisioning (i.e. puppet) completes successfully.
+All examples of this tend to be recoverable by trying a few workaround steps until the nodes are up and the provisioning (i.e. puppet) completes successfully.
 Sometimes it's helpful to try the following commands only on the specific node having the issue.
-The nodes are named ``node1``, ``node2``, ``node3`` and you can add them to the end of most (all?) vagrant commands to work only on that specific node.
+The nodes are named ``node1``, ``node2``, ``node3`` and you can add them to the end of most vagrant commands to work only on that specific node.

 - If the node appears to boot, but Puppet fails, try rerunning ``vagrant provision``
 - If the node appears to boot, but you can't ssh to it and it appears hung, first try ``vagrant halt <nodename>`` and if that doesn't work ``vagrant halt -f <nodename>``
 - With VirtualBox 4.2, I got it to work by running (for each node) ``vagrant up <nodename>; vagrant halt <nodename>; vagrant up <nodename>``
 - If you are still stuck, be sure you have the most recent version of this git repository and try again.
-- If you can't solve it, please `open an issue <https://github.com/jayjanssen/percona-xtradb-cluster-tutorial/issues>`_ with the details of your environment (OS, Vagrant and Virtualbox versions).
+- If you can't solve it, please `open an issue <https://github.com/percona/xtradb-cluster-tutorial/issues>`_ with the details of your environment (OS, Vagrant and Virtualbox versions).

 Can my machine handle this?
 ---------------------------

-- Currently the Vagrant file downloads a single CentOS base box that is around 300MB.
+- Vagrant downloads a single CentOS base image that is around 300MB.
 - It creates 3 individual Virtual machines that each use 256M of RAM.
 - Unpacked and fully installed, each machine takes ~1.3G of disk space.
-- These are 32-bit VMs, with a single virtual CPU each.
+- These are 64-bit VMs, with a single virtual CPU each.
-- I have taken steps to try to minimize the CPU utilization during the modules, but there might be some cases where it gets somewhat high during some of the experiments.
+- Steps have been taken to try to minimize the CPU utilization during the tutorial, but there might be some cases where it gets somewhat high during some of the experiments.

-Things you can do with vagrant
+Things you can do with Vagrant
 ------------------------------

 `vagrant up`